darrylwest/simple-node-logger/README.md

 ### Console

+Writes to the console.
+This is the simplest appender typically used for command line applications or for development.

 ### File

+Writes to the specified file.
+This appender is typically used for services that periodically start and stop or that have a limited number of log statements.
+An example would be to log just error & fatal messages separate from other logs.

 ### Rolling File Appender

+The rolling file appender offers a full production logger where files roll based on date and time.
+The minimum roll time is a single hour.
+A typical application would be a production environment where log files are rolled throughout the day then archived to a separate location.

 The rolling file appender requires a valid date format and file name pattern.
 The filename must contain the key word <DATE> that will be replaced with the formatted date.
 The configuration must also include a target log directory where the files will be written.